JuniorTour/resource-hint-generator/.github/ISSUE_TEMPLATE/bug-report.md

 ## Current behavior

-Describe how to re-produce your error.
+Please [resource-hint-generator Online DEMO](https://stackblitz.com/edit/github-ckfcpg?file=README.md,dist%2Fresource-hint.js) to re-produce your error.

+And descrieb the error you got.
 This will help us fix it ASAP.

 ``` js
 // or write your error code here